BAISD-CC/Weave/README.md

 ### 1.2 Product Scope

-Relay is a modular, extensible backend platform that replaces the legacy "Wayback Machine" archive system.
+Weave is a modular, extensible backend platform that replaces the legacy "Wayback Machine" archive system.
 It introduces a centralized API-first architecture to manage student portfolios, classroom project data, and realistic dummy datasets.
-Relay functions as the backbone of daily operations and educational workflows in the computer science classroom.
+Weave functions as the backbone of daily operations and educational workflows in the computer science classroom.

 Key goals of the product include: